esquesque/scala-bytecode/README.md

 * scala.bytecode

     A base library for loading and manipulating bytecode data structures with ASM.
-The master object is Cxt which is much like a classloader, keeping track of relevant classes and their relationships.
-ClassInfo, MethodInfo, and FieldInfo are the main objects of analysis and translation into intermediate- representation (IR) and beyond (?)
+The master object is Cxt which is much like a ClassLoader, keeping track of relevant classes and their relationships.

+    Cxt.resolve (ClassNode/name: String/Array[Byte]/InputStream/File): ClassInfo
+  are the main entrypoints to the library, additionally:

+    Cxt.resolveDir(File): List[ClassInfo]

+    Cxt.resolveJar(java.util.jar.JarFile): Either[ClassInfo, InputStream]

+    ClassInfo, MethodInfo, and FieldInfo are the main objects of analysis (ASM wrappers) and translation into intermediate-representation (IR) and beyond (?)

     Includes bytecode transforms essential for well-behaved IR:

-  -CollapseStackManipulations
+  *CollapseStackManipulations
-    transforms dup stacks out into local store/loads
+    *transforms dup stacks out into local store/loads

-  -CollapseTernaryExprs
+  *CollapseTernaryExprs
-    transforms ternary expression stacks out onto local store/loads
+    *transforms ternary expression stacks out onto local store/loads

-  -AnchorFloatingStmts
+  *AnchorFloatingStmts
-    tares statements that are stranded in a non-0 stack
+    *tares statements that are stranded in a non-0 stack

+    ControlFlowGraph contains a few procedural methods, which I am not proud of.
+  I think it works.

 * scala.bytecode.asm